-At the end of March, the Ontario Liberals received their two-year review of the Feed-In Tariff Program (FIT).
-The FIT was a component of 2009's Green Energy Act that aimed to procure renewable energy at a fixed, contracted rate that would both spur the renewable energy sector in the province and facilitate the shutdown of coal power generation.
+At the end of March, the Ontario Liberals received their two-year review of the Feed-In Tariff Program.
+The FIT was a component of 2009's Green Energy Act that aimed to procure renewable energy.

-In this final part, we're headed to Eastern Canada to outline the ongoing efforts to oppose nuclear in Quebec and New Brunswick.
+Ongoing efforts to oppose nuclear power in Quebec and New Brunswick.